Classical electromagnetism and special relativity: Non-relativistic approximations

 For speeds v ≪ c, the relativistic factor γ ≈ 1, which yields:

 so that there is no need to distinguish between the spatial and temporal coordinates in Maxwell's equations.

 Relationship between electricity and magnetism

-Deriving magnetism from electrostatics
+Deriving magnetism from electric laws

-The chosen reference frame determines whether an electromagnetic phenomenon is viewed as an effect of electrostatics or magnetism or a combination of the two.
+The chosen reference frame determines whether an electromagnetic phenomenon is viewed as an electric or magnetic effect or a combination of the two.
 Authors usually derive magnetism from electrostatics when special relativity and charge invariance are taken into account.
 The Feynman Lectures on Physics (vol. 2, ch.
-13-6) uses this method to derive the "magnetic" force on a moving charge next to a current-carrying wire.
+13–6) uses this method to derive the magnetic force on charge in parallel motion next to a current-carrying wire.
 See also Haskell and Landau.

+If the charge instead moves perpendicular to a current-carrying wire, electrostatics cannot be used to derive the magnetic force.
+In this case, it can instead be derived by considering the relativistic compression of the electric field due to the motion of the charges in the wire.

 Fields intermix in different frames

 The above transformation rules show that the electric field in one frame contributes to the magnetic field in another frame, and vice versa.
 This is often described by saying that the electric field and magnetic field are two interrelated aspects of a single object, called the electromagnetic field.
 Indeed, the entire electromagnetic field can be represented in a single rank-2 tensor called the electromagnetic tensor; see below.